-As discussed in Note 1, the financial statements present only the University of North Carolina Hospitals at Chapel Hill and are not intended to present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina System, and the results of its operations and cash flows in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements of the University of North Carolina Hospitals at Chapel Hill are intended to present the financial position, changes in financial position, and cash flows that are only attributable to the transactions of the University of North Carolina Hospitals at Chapel Hill.
+They do not purport to, and do not, present fairly the financial position of the University of North Carolina Health Care System nor the University of North Carolina System as of June 30, 2017, the changes in its financial position, or its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+Our opinion is not modified with respect to this matter.